apache/cassandra/doc/source/operating/metrics.rst

 CasCommit                               Latency        Latency of paxos commit round.
 PercentRepaired                         Gauge<Double>  Percent of table data that is repaired on disk.
 SpeculativeRetries                      Counter        Number of times speculative retries were sent for this table.
+SpeculativeFailedRetries                Counter        Number of speculative retries that failed to prevent a timeout SpeculativeInsufficientReplicas         Counter        Number of speculative retries that couldn't be attempted due to lack of replicas
+SpeculativeSampleLatencyNanos           Gauge<Long>    Number of nanoseconds to wait before speculation is attempted.
+Value may be statically configured or updated periodically based on coordinator latency.
 WaitingOnFreeMemtableSpace              Histogram      Histogram of time spent waiting for free memtable space, either on- or off-heap.
 DroppedMutations                        Counter        Number of dropped mutations on this table.
 ======================================= ============== ===========